survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 ![The Official Analyse Tool](images/analyse.png)

-[The official analyse tool](https://github.com/webpack/analyse) gives you recommendations and a good idea of your application dependency graph.
+[The official analyse tool](https://github.com/webpack/analyse) gives you recommendations and a good idea of your application's dependency graph.
 It can be run locally as well.

 ### Webpack Visualizer